Code-Institute-Submissions/Travel-with-Rajesh/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment

+After I deployed my project I found out why you should not use capital letters in the name of your website.
+It makes it difficulter to find.
+I had someone look at my website and he typed everything in small letters en we got an error that it could not be found.
+I changed the capital letters to small letters and asked him again to look it up.
+But it did not make any differance.
+That was when I found out that I made this mistake.

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: